KrauseFx/krausefx.com/_drafts/trusting-sdks.md

 meta: {}
 ---

-What if I told you that many of the third-party SDKs you use can be **modified** while you download them?
-Using a simple [person-in-the-middle attack](https://en.wikipedia.org/wiki/Man_in_the_middle_attack), anyone in the same network can insert malicious code into the SDK, and with that into your application.
+Third-party SDKs can often easily be **modified** while you download them!
+Using a simple [person-in-the-middle attack](https://wikipedia.org/wiki/Man_in_the_middle_attack), anyone in the same network can insert malicious code into the SDK, and with that into your application, as a result running in your user's pockets.
+A person-in-the-middle attack in this context works by interfering network traffic and insert malicious code into the SDK.

 ## What are the potential consequences of a modified SDK?